Authority comes to those that willing to share their best advice – even on the overlooked social channels.

 Being featured on Slideshare can also bring thousands of eyeballs to your work and the inclusion of a website link could siphon a great deal of those users over to your site!

 Here’s what we’d recommend when getting started with the platform:

-1. Take a handful of your best posts, reread them, and pull out roughly 10 main sentences that truly defined the piece.
+- Take your best posts, reread them, and pull out roughly 10 main sentences that truly defined the piece.

-2. Use a well-designed slide show template and populate the slides with each of these main items.
+- Use a well-designed slideshow template and populate the slides with each of these main items.

-3. Have someone view the slide show and provide feedback about its design, message, and effectiveness.
+- Have someone view the slideshow and provide feedback about its design, message, and effectiveness.

 We recommend starting with your best work because it will at least get you adjusted to the platform then it’s just a matter of playing with the formats and message once you’ve established yourself on Slideshare.